What is the one thing that successful startup founders have that struggling startups fail to implement?

 Your personal brand establishes your like, know, and trust factors.
 People simply like to buy from other people.
 That’s why these factors are paramount in making your business work in the modern economy.
 And while some brands try to only utilize influencers to present their products, these startups aren’t going to be able to sell any future concepts without that transparent personal brand online.

 Do you know who Pierre Omidyar is?
 What about Jerry Yang?

 Pierre Omidyar is the founder of eBay.
 Jerry Yang is the founder of Yahoo.com.
 The reason these people aren’t household names is that they don’t have a strong personal brand.
-And while fame and notoriety isn’t the end goal for startup founders, it might explain why Amazon took the forefront in online shopping over eBay and why Google is vastly preferred over Yahoo!
+And while fame and notoriety isn’t the end goal for all startup founders, it might explain why Amazon took the forefront in online shopping over eBay, and why Google is vastly preferred over Yahoo!

 How Personal Branding Works for Founders

 Your own brand can do a lot for your current and future endeavors.
 It’s well-known that angel investors and venture capitalists put their stock in the person that they are working with, not the idea.
 You can be the founder of the next leading app, but if your attitude sucks or investors can’t learn anything about you through a quick Google search, they are going to be detrimentally less interested, and therefore, less likely to fund your idea.

 The same can be said for journalists and, most importantly, your customers.
 Journalists won’t write about your startup and customers won’t buy from you if you haven’t built up your own history of expertise.
 Consumers need to know that your business is trustworthy and by purchasing from you, they aren’t going to be scammed out of money.
 If someone is looking for ‘winter socks for gifts’ and they come across your brand but they can’t learn anything about who started this business and why you most likely already lost their business.